-The POLUX utilizes two thin probes which, when inserted into the pole, measure both the moisture content and the resistance (recorded as the PSI of force) of the probes.
-These measurements help to discern the remaining fiber strength of the wood itself, which specifically speaks to the fiber strength recommendations set forth in ANSI guidelines (see ANSI publication O5.1) The probe measurements are combined using the PICUS software (field data collection software, included with purchase) with information about the pole’s wood species, age and class, along with any preservative (e.g. Penta) present to scientifically deduce the remaining strength of a wood pole.
-Because the POLUX is set onto the pole through the use of a narrow screw rather than a strap or mere operator pressure, any pole can be tested regardless of location or attachments, and the data will be accurate and objective.
-Whether you want distribution poles tested or transmission poles –the POLUX technology works on all poles.
-Because different types of wood have different requirements, all you need to do is enter the wood species of the pole and the software will do the appropriate calculations for that species.
-Easy.
+Our technology utilizes two thin probes which, when inserted into the pole measure both the moisture content and the resistance (recorded as the PSI of force) of the probes.
+These measurements help to discern the remaining fiber strength of the wood itself, which specifically speaks to the fiber strength recommendations set forth in ANSI guidelines (see ANSI publication 05.1).
+The probe measurements are combined using PICUS software (field data collection software) with information about the pole’s wood species, age/class, along with any preservative (e.g., Penta) present to scientifically deduce the remaining fiber strength of the pole.

 WHAT IS THE SCIENCE BEHIND THE POLUX?
 The POLUX was developed over 20 years ago at the prestigious Wood Structures Institute (IBOIS) of the Federal Institute of Technology (EPFL) in cooperation with several European utilities companies.
 The POLUX was specifically designed from the outset to measure the strength and remaining life of wood utility poles.
 Testing and validation was performed by testing and then actually breaking thousands of wood poles to obtain accurate and objective data with real-world applications for your utility.
 The scientific basis of the POLUX and related data far surpass the subjective and often tragically flawed nature of traditional methods such as sound and bore.